The Ultimate Guide to Category Management

 - The adoption of these tactics will vary by Retailer, and, indeed, by store and by SKU.
 A SKU may have a Destination role in one Retailer, and Convenience in another.

-- Arguably, the most important step is executing the plan, drawn up in steps 1-6.
+- Arguably, the most important step is executing the plan, previously drawn up in steps 1-6.

-- More succinctly, after implementing Category Plans.
-The Grocery store now monitors the profitability of all canned soups, for example.
-As one unit, rather than considering each brand on its own.
+- After implementing Category Plans, the Grocery store now monitors the profitability of all canned soups, for example, as one unit, rather than considering each brand on its own.